Marcos-SCO/Alfasoft-Contact-List/README.md

 npm run build
 ```

-## How to Use Locally  🛠️
+## How to Use  🛠️

 1. Navigate to the directory where the files are located.

 2. Make sure your application is properly structured, including all necessary files such as `package.json`, `src`  and others as expected by the Dockerfile and docker-compose.yml..

-3. rom the project root, run the following command to build and start the Docker containers:
+3. From the project root, run the following command to build and start the Docker containers:

     ```
     docker-compose up -d --build